-These devices can also be controlled with:
+The above mentioned devices can also be controlled with the following:

 - □ Downloadable Wi-Fi phone app, The LCI One Control App can be downloaded to Android and Apple devices from GooglePlay or the Apple Store.
-Once the app is installed on your phone or tablet, you will be able to control these components through your device. - □ Command center switch panel. - □ At the exterior utility center (for pump operation).
+Once the app is installed on your phone or tablet, you will be able to control these components through your device. - Command Center switch panel. - A pump switch at the outside utility center panel.